JPalmerK/DetectionAssociation/README.md

 3. CSV file with id of all detections within the array spacing of the primary channel

 ##  Known Bugs/to do
--switch case for identifying audio file times not working -make robust to folder structures
+- switch case for identifying audio files in folder not working.
+Currently only identifies aiffs, high priortiy fix
+- make robust to folder structures